Written by Ben Hartwig

 You can also do all the things you've always wanted to do.
 Start by creating as many new experiences as possible.
 Take a road trip, skydive, move to another country - the sky's the limit!
 Don't rush into another relationship post-haste, though.
 Thirty million people are living alone in this country.
 Enjoy the freedom of being single.

 Now is the best time to burrow deep into your life and peel back the other "versions" of you that have formed over the years.
 A divorce is a second chance, and what better way to approach your next chapter than by being the best version of you!
 Think back to who you were before your marriage.
 That person has experienced so much, and here you are today stronger, wiser and more aware than ever before of what you want and what you do not.
 Spend time appreciating the person you have become and make yourself your priority.

 If you ever wanted to sport a particular haircut or adopt a different look, now is the perfect time to do it.
 Making a change in your appearance can shake things up.
 These include changes to your clothing, hairstyle, accessories, makeup, and even weight.

 6. Update Your Look and Be Healthy

 If you feel you've been neglecting yourself for the past few years, that all should change after a divorce.
 Go to the salon for a little pampering or your favorite barbershop for a killer cut and shave.
-You might take some time to find a nutritionist, a yoga teacher or some other professional to work with to create a new diet and/or exercise plan.
+Explore sustainable fashion or take some time to find a nutritionist, a yoga teacher or some other professional to work with to create a new diet and/or exercise plan.